Coro Allegro:

 Coro Allegro has a proud tradition of raising their voices to benefit local, national, and international nonprofit organizations that serve populations in need and advocate for principles of diversity, inclusion, and equity.
 Coro is committed to offering a welcoming, affirming and supportive environment for performers and audiences alike of all sexual orientations, gender identities and expressions, races, religions, and ethnicities.

 Coro Allegro is a member of ArtsBoston, Chorus America, GALA Choruses, and the Greater Boston Choral Consortium.
-Coro Allegro is supported in parts by grants from the Massachusetts Cultural Council, the Equality Fund of the Boston Foundation, the Boston Cultural Council, Boston Arts and Culture, and Choral Arts New England.
+Coro Allegro is supported in parts by grants from the Massachusetts Cultural Council, the Boston Cultural Council, the Mayor's office of Arts and Culture.